Course Fee: 660 USD

 Student Languages: All Languages Accepted

-According to data from our follow up surveys, our alumni earn an average of $32.8 per hour as medical interpreters after taking this training.
+According to data from our follow-up surveys, our alumni earn an average of 32.80 USD per hour as medical interpreters.

 The highly reputed AALB Medical Interpreter Training is an online 60-hour course that serves as the foundational qualification to interpret professionally in a medical setting.
 Students learn the intricacies of medical terminology, standards of practice, and the code of ethics from a team of extremely knowledgeable trainers.
 Throughout the course, students participate in simulated patient appointments in groups to practice their interpreting skills and apply what they've learned.
 Our training is language-neutral; we encourage students of all languages, spoken and signed, to apply.
 Experience is not required; If you are fluent in English and a non-English language, you qualify to train with us.
 Americans Against Language Barriers is a nonprofit 501(c)(3) public charity, all course fees are used to improve the quality of life of those with language barriers.